 burned skin might come off with washing.
 Pat the area dry with a clean cloth or

-or Polysporin can be used.
+or Polysporin can be used each time you clean the burn.
 Do not put sprays or butter

 on burns, because this traps the heat inside the burn.